Citable filing context

 Server-rendered

-PYPL's research view summarizes recent SEC filing context, starting with mda_quarterly from May 5, 2026.
+PYPL's research view summarizes recent SEC filing context, starting with earnings from Jul 28, 2026.

 PYPL filing events and research context